alexproger23/DataStructures/README.md

-implementation of data structures and their testing
+## Implementation of data structures and their testing